szapp/FeatShare/doc/index.rst

 Welcome to the FeatShare Documentation
 ======================================

-**FeatShare enables sharing specific features between projects of same origin.**
+**FeatShare enables sharing specific features between text-based projects of same origin.**

 While merge-tools generally allow fusing *all* changes from two versions of a project, **FeatShare** integrates only a selected set of changes (:ref:`Features <features>`) (along with creation and deletion of files) into an environment.